Lilith-Daemon/TaleOfApoxys/README.md

 We've recently undergone a major update thanks to PR #7030 in the main endless sky repository being merged!
 It's very exciting, but it was quite a task to merge everything together properly.
 Let me know if anything's screwed up!

 Thank you for your interest, and I hope you enjoy!

+## Lilith Daemon's Fork
+A fork that switches the Apoxys ship to instead use the Korath's Ra'at Ik 621